Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 We consider that to preserve asset ID compatibility at the risk of an infeasible denial of service attack is an acceptable tradeoff.

-### Theorem A1: asset commitment is perfectly binding
+### Theorem A1: asset ID commitment is perfectly binding

 **Theorem A1:** Asset ID commitment is perfectly binding for asset ID under the assumption that underlying hash functions are first and second preimage-resistant.